calaldees/barcampCanterbury/organisers-guide.md

 Terminology
 -----------

-* The ethos of Barcamp is free, open, community.
+* The ethos of BarCamp is free, open, community.
 * Some terms and phrases that do not align with these principles can cause friction.
 * Business terminology is suggested to be avoided.